reactjs/react.dev/content/tutorial/tutorial.md

 ### Declaring a Winner

-Since we can show which player's turn is next, we should also indicate which player wins the game.
-We can indicate a winner by adding this helper function to the end of the file:
+Since we can show which player's turn is next, we should also determine which player wins the game.
+We can determine a winner by adding this helper function to the end of the file:

 ```javascript
 function calculateWinner(squares) {